Eben Cady

 17y 4m 8d.

 Stonecutters get paid by the letter, so families had them abbreviate a lot.
-That's Company C, 108th regiment, New York State Volunteers.
+That's Company C, 108th Regiment, New York State Volunteers.
 Regiments who volunteered got to say so; it gave them bragging rights over the draftees.
 "Fell" had a specific meaning in the Civil War.
 He died in battle, not by disease or accident.
 He was 17 years, 4 months and 8 days old when he died.
 Fredericksburg was the first place in the Civil war to show that stupid generals could get a lot of troops killed for no good reason.
 It wasn't the last.
 At Fredericksburg the Union boys charged uphill, again and again, with virtually no cover, against Confederate forces who had been digging in for a week.
 Towards the end of the day many of the survivors were using piles of bodies for cover.
 The dead had been their relatives, friends and neighbors, because regiments came from the same town, back then.

 Chances are Eben is no one's ancestor; he might be a great-great uncle.
 As I surf my daughter and her 17-year old boyfriend are in the next room, watching TV and eating micro-waved pizza.
 The boyfriend's biggest worry is saving up enough money to buy a rebuilt clutch.